-WEEK ONE (JANUARY 10-16)
+WEEK ONE (JANUARY 1-7)

-Monday: As a spiritual discipline rooted in Scripture, fasting ignites a spiritual hunger for more of God.
+MONDAY: As a spiritual discipline rooted in Scripture, fasting ignites a spiritual hunger for more of God.
 As you fast, you choose to go without something good in order to focus more intently on something better.
 You assume a spirit of humility and submission before God, inviting His Holy Spirit to take you deeper into your relationship with Him.
 When combined with prayer and repentance, fasting can position you for tremendous growth!
+Typically, fasting means going without food.
+This can mean fasting from only selected foods or meals for a span of days or weeks, or fasting from all food entirely.
+Consult your health care provider if you if you have health considerations or intend to participate in an extended fast.
+Note that it's common for people to still drink juice, water, or broth while fasting from solid foods.

-Typically, fasting means going without food-whether all food for the duration or only selected foods or meals.
-At times, however, fasting involves going without something else instead.
+At times, fasting involves going without something other than food.
 For example, you might choose to fast from social media, television, coffee, or anything else that you enjoy.
 Rather than devoting time and energy to those pursuits, you choose to focus on the things of God and experience Him more fully.

-Through humble prayer, decide what you will be fasting during these next 21 days and identify the area of your life where you most need need God to step in.
+Through humble prayer, decide what you will be fasting during these next 21 days and identify the area of your life where you most need God to step in.
 Determine what lifestyle adjustments you will need to make, then use this reading plan to guide you through these 21 days.
-Write down your most needed breakthroughs and submit them to God.
+Write down your most needed breakthroughs and submit them to God through prayer.